 Tell your readers key information at the top of your page by highlighting the topic, date created, version number and author.
 This will allow for an easy view of the document specs at first glance.

-Tip #3 – Provide users with a high-level visual summary of your process.
+Tip #3 – Provide users with a high-level visual summary of your documentation process.

 According to Hubspot, 90% of information transmitted to the brain is visual, and visuals are processed 60,000 times faster in the brain than text.